S-N-Abbas/Organic-Zone/README.md

 ## Support

-For any issues or inquiries, please contact our support team at support@organiczone.com.
+For any issues or inquiries, please contact me at sayyadnaveedabbas@gmail.com.

 ## License